Rensvandeschoot/Tutorials/JASP for Bayes with informative priors (using Jags)/JASP_Bayes_informative_priors_jags_version1.md

 }
 ```

--	Did you notice that there are two pillars in the Jags model specification, which are the likelihood and the prior?
+-	Did you notice that there are two pillars in the JAGS model specification, which are the likelihood and the prior?
 They are guided with the number sign (#).
 -	In the code, intercept, beta1, beta2, and tau are the parameters.
     - The regression coefficients for the age and the age-squared variable are beta1 and beta2, respectively.
     - Tau is the precision parameter, which is the inverse of the variance.